Restricted Data Access:

 Part A: Initial Application

 First, assemble your initial application materials.
 These three components must be included with your initial application for it to be considered complete:

-Once you have assembled all of the initial application materials, please mail a complete set (in hard copy) along with the fee to:
+Once you have assembled all of the initial application materials, please mail a hard copy to:

 American National Election Studies (ANES) ATTN: Restricted Data application ISR Room 4100 426 Thompson St. Ann Arbor, MI 48104-2321 Phone: (734)764-5494

 Part B: ANES Review

-Upon receiving the complete set of hard copy materials, ANES personnel will review the initial application and then submit the materials to the ANES Board of Overseers for a review and comment.
+Upon receiving the complete set of hard copy materials, ANES personnel will review the initial application and then submit the materials to the ANES Board for a review and comment.
 During this review period, the Board may seek clarification regarding the information provided in the initial application materials.
 At the end of this review period, ANES will communicate to the Investigator its preliminary decision on the application, and may also request corrections or clarifications of the application information.

 Part C: IRB Review at Receiving Agency